intmus/inttheory19-20/_15-further-secondary-functions/b1-ex-nondomsecondary.md

 ### Conclusion

 At first glance (and hearing), the G minor triad seems starkly out of place.
 We have seen minor v chords in previous examples, but in each case, they followed the defined conventions of one of our alternate functions such as a passing or pedal functions.
-Here, the minor v chord does not fit any of our known functions, so you needed to examine the context of this example.
+Here, the minor v chord does not fit any of our known functions, so we need to examine the context of this example.

-The chord following the G minor triad is a clear V</sup>4/2</sup>/ii which then resolves to a ii chord.
+The chord following the G minor triad is a clear V<sup>4/2</sup>/ii which then resolves to a ii<sup>6</sup> chord.
 If you look at your leadsheet, you can clearly see a pattern that extends backwards if you continue thinking in the key of ii (D minor).
 In the key of ii, a G minor chord is a diatonic iv chord, which would make this a iv-V-i progression in that key.
-Therefore, the correct labeling of this example is iv/ii -- V</sup>4/2</sup>/ii -- ii.
-Without a firm cadence, we have not changed keys here, but this progression clearly emphasizes and extends our pre-dominant harmony.
+Therefore, the correct labeling of this example is iv/ii -- V<sup>4/2</sup>/ii -- ii<sup>6</sup>.
+Without a stable cadence, we have not changed keys, but this progression clearly emphasizes and extends our pre-dominant harmony.

 ## Secondary or diatonic?